Last modified October 7, 2025

-The Giant Swarm Observability Platform provides flexible, self-service data ingestion capabilities for both metrics and logs.
+The Giant Swarm Observability Platform provides flexible, self-service data ingestion capabilities for logs, metrics, and traces.
 By default, all clusters are equipped with the necessary components to collect and forward observability data to the central platform.

 Architecture overview